 Stockholm is an incredible city and very worth visiting.
-The Swedish capital is built on 14 islands connected by 57 bridges.
+The Swedish capital is built on 14 islands, connected by 57 bridges.
 A gorgeous city to walk and explore!
-Indeed this city is one of the most expensive cities to visit in Europe, however there are plenty of nice things to do on a budget!
+Indeed this city is one of the most expensive cities to visit in Europe, however, there are plenty of nice things to do on a budget!

-HOW TO ENJOY STOCKHOLM ON A BUDGET
+TOP 20 THINGS TO DO ON A BUDGET

 What can you do in Stockholm for free?
 If you are visiting Sweden on a budget discover Stockholm’s captivating public art.
 Continue reading What can you do in Stockholm for free?

-- Visit Stockholm’s Cathedral built in 1279, located between the Royal Palace and Stortorget (6€).
+- Visit Stockholm’s Cathedral built-in 1279, which is located between the Royal Palace and Stortorget.

 Is Stockholm expensive to visit?
 Stockholm’s metro is known as the biggest art gallery in the world!
 Read EvBeing guide on how to visit this amazing gallery on a tight budget.
 Continue reading Stockholm | Amazing art in subway

 - Take photos of Stockholm’s public art and statues like Saint George and the Dragon statue, the Dance/Dansen statue.

 - Make sure not to miss visiting the Evert Taube statues.
 Evert Taube was a famous Swedish author, artist, composer and troubadour.
 Taube was one of Sweden’s most respected musicians.